-As a trained Family Law mediator, Attorney Valerie Masters understands how difficult it is when you are going through a breakup or a family law dispute.
+As a Supreme Court Certified Family Law Mediator, Attorney Valerie Masters understands how difficult it is when you are going through a breakup or a family law dispute.
 Most family disagreements are emotionally charged, which makes it difficult for those involved to come to an agreement.

 Most people believe the only way to settle these kinds of issues is to argue them in court.
 However, when the judge is forced to make a decision, he may choose options that neither party is happy with.